 En español l The health care law provides several benefits to all Americans.
 Many of the benefits and protections in the health care law are particularly important for Hispanics.
 By understanding what’s in the law, you can make better health care choices for you and your family.

 Creates a new way to shop for health insurance

 - The Health Insurance Marketplace makes it easier to compare health plans.
 If you don’t have insurance, you can find a plan that works for you and your family in the Health Insurance Marketplace in your state.
 All plans are listed in one place, so you can make apples-to-apples comparisons of benefits and prices.
 Help is available every step of the way.
 You can get your questions answered about finding a plan or completing the application in person, by phone or online.

 - Health plans must cover the essentials.
 Plans offered in the marketplace are required to cover important benefits, such as doctor visits, emergency care, hospitalization, prescription drugs, preventive care and more.

 - Everyone needs coverage.
 Starting in 2014, you’ll be required to have health coverage.
 If you don’t, you may have to pay a penalty.
 There are some exceptions, including people with a very low income.

 - There’s financial help to pay for health insurance.
 Depending on your income, you may be able to get financial help to cover some of the cost for health insurance you purchase through the Health Insurance Marketplace.

 Insurance plans are improved

 - Young adults can stay on their parents’ family plan.
 If you have children, they can stay on your family health insurance plan until they turn 26.
-Even if your child is in school, living away from home or married, as long as they are under age 26, they can stay covered.
+Even if your child is in school, living away from home or is married, as long as they are under age 26, they can stay covered.

 - The law strengthens Medicare.
 Wellness visits and more preventive care are now covered at no cost to you.